llwor94/eastside-swim-school/pages/what-we-offer.md

 ## Seniors and Disabled

 Pools that are appropriate for competition-level instruction are rarely accessible but ours is.
-It features a ramped entry and can also be brought to 87 degrees for comfort.
+It features a ramped entry and can also be brought to 88-89 degrees for comfort.

 ## Open Swim

 Splish, splash!
-Jump in and have fun during our unprogrammed hours.
+Jump in and have fun during our un programmed hours.

 ## Pool Rental

 We make our pool available to rent for special events.
-Our price is a $15/hr lifeguard fee (per lifeguard) plus $85/hr for the facility.
+Our price is a $15/hr lifeguard fee (per lifeguard) plus $100/hr for the facility.
 For every twenty people at your event you will need one lifeguard.
 Contact us at 425-248-0908 to make an appointment.

 ## Birthday Party Pool Rentals